 1. Get the Right RV

 If you don’t own an RV, be sure to rent one that is the right size and amenities.
 The advantage of peer-to-peers like Mighway is you can see pictures of what you’re getting, see the full amenities and ask questions.
 Some owners will allow Fido to go too.
 An RV that sleeps eight generally means four adults and four kids, or six adults.
 The dinette and sofa turn into a bed but those are usually too short/narrow to sleep two adults.
+An RV is obviously not going to be as comfortable as the Leesa mattress you have at home but as long as there’s enough room, it can still be pleasant.
 Make sure to pick an RV size that is not too long for the roads you want to use (some parks/roads have length limits).

 2. Plan the Trip in Advance

 Although a lot can be said for spontaneity, you don’t want to be completely spontaneous in an RV trip.
 You want to make sure the roads you are traveling are safe for your RV size, and you’ll want to pre-book spaces at RV resorts, especially during high season.
 A great resource for trip planning ideas is www.roadtrippers.com.

 One big rookie mistake is packing too much.
 Pack light and use soft carry bags, which are easier to store.
 Be sure to secure them so they don’t become a safety hazard.
 Don’t forget your comfy pillow/bedding with enough blankets for the cooler nights when you don’t want to run the furnace.

 4. Ban the Electronics